 Cloud Computing is a delivery model which provides goods and services over the Internet.
 It has become ubiquitous in India as businesses have realized the advantages it offers, such as flexibility, scalability, and low costs.
-Cloud Computing is the delivery of various computing services like storage, servers, database, networking, software, analytics and many such things over the internet which is referred to as the cloud.
+Cloud Computing is the delivery of various computing services like storage, servers, database, networking, software, analytics, and many such things over the internet which is referred to as the cloud.
 Cloud computing is everywhere.
 If you browse through the internet you are using Cloud Computing unknowingly.
-Emails, websites, videos, storage of data and even creating the new apps require cloud computing.
+Emails, websites, videos, storage of data and even creating new apps require cloud computing.
 This article explores why businesses in India are embracing Cloud Computing and its many benefits.

 Why Cloud Computing is Becoming so Famous in India?

 Cloud computing is quickly becoming a ubiquitous way to access information and services.
 And for businesses in India, that means big business.